-- The development does not impact on the environmental values of the site (within the identified in the 'Ecological corridor') in that no vegetation is located within the area the subject of development, and no vegetation clearing is proposed i.e. the development is not located on parts of the site with identified environmental values.
-Therefore, the development complies with PO8(a). - The development does not impact on the environmental values of adjoining and nearby land within the 'Ecological corridor' in that the development is setback from MSES, and at its closest point is separated by a dam overflow.
-Moreover, vegetated parts of the Ecological corridor are not impacted by the development, in so much as these vegetated parts of the site continue to contribute to fauna conveyance through the site.
-Therefore, the development complies with PO8(b). - The development does not modify the natural environment.
-The development is for tented camps and/or other lightweight structures that do not involve significant earthworks and/or modification of the natural environment.
-Therefore, the development complies with PO8(c). - The location and design of the development is concentrated in and around existing Animal Husbandry and Tourist Attraction infrastructure, including the dam, horse and cattle rings and existing Animal Keeping facilities.
-The land is zoned Rural and the development is compatible with existing approvals.
-The development does not interfere with the functions of the Ecological corridor, which is approximately 6 kilometres wide at this location, and includes rural residential subdivisions and is bisected by the Kennedy Highway (to the east of the site).
-Therefore, the development complies with PO8(d).
+- The development does not impact on the environmental values of the site (within the identified in the 'Ecological corridor') in that no physical development, and no vegetation clearing is proposed.
+Therefore, the development complies with PO8(a). - The development does not impact on the environmental values of adjoining and nearby land within the 'Ecological corridor' in that no physical development, and no vegetation clearing is proposed.
+Moreover, vegetated parts of the Ecological corridor are not impacted by the land use, in so much as these vegetated parts of the site continue to contribute to fauna conveyance through the site.
+Therefore, the development complies with PO8(b). - The development does not modify the natural environment in that no physical development, and no vegetation clearing is proposed.
+Therefore, the development complies with PO8(c). - The development does not interfere with the functions of the Ecological corridor, which is approximately 6 kilometres wide at this location, and includes rural residential subdivisions and is bisected by the Kennedy Highway (to the east of the site).
+Therefore, the development complies with PO8(d). - The development as proposed does not preclude the ability for the 'Ecological Corridor' to enhance or improve ecological connectivity; and given the temporary nature of the land use and that no physical development is proposed, it is not considered relevant that any condition relating to the enhancement of the 'Ecological Corridor' attend any approval of the development.